Jones College Prep Local School Council Takes Serious Issue With Principal Joseph Powers' Record, Says CPS Is Not Heeding Their Concerns

 Kozlov called Dr. Powers directly, reaching him on a St. Louis cellphone number that records show is connected to a home he owns in Missouri.

-Powers told Kozlov on Wednesday that he hadn’t seen the letter, so she sent it to him.MORE NEWS: Suburban Woman Uses Airbnb Reservation As Donation To Help Family In Ukraine
+Powers told Kozlov on Wednesday that he hadn’t seen the letter, so she sent it to him.MORE NEWS: Two Chicago Police Officers Shot During Ambush In Lawndale; Suspect In Custody

-Meanwhile, we learned on Thursday that Dr. Powers sent an email to Jones faculty about the group’s letter, defending his home in St. Louis and his record, and claiming this group has an agenda – which is to force him out.
+Meanwhile, CBS 2 learned on Thursday that Dr. Powers sent an email to Jones faculty about the group’s letter, defending his home in St. Louis and his record, and claiming this group has an agenda – which is to force him out.